holyjak/static-jsfexpression-validator/README.md

 TODO
 ----
-- Fix defect reg. not checking all branches in an EL (e.g. bool? b1:b2) - perhaps using ElParser as in net.jakubholy.jeeutils.jsfelcheck.validator.jsf12.MethodFakingFunctionMapper.extractFunctionArities, see org.apache.el.parser.Node implementations like AstChoice, BooleanNode

 - run Sonar & Findbugs ???

-- consider using more modern jasper-el for JSF2.x than 6.0.29 used in 1.2
+- consider using more modern jasper for JSF2.x than 6.0.29 used in 1.2

 - remove confusing $$EnhancerByMockitoWithCGLIB from var/property names in failure reports
 - fix issue reported by Saikat in [javascript](https://github.com/VIATravel/ViaOnline/blob/master/web/changebookingselectflights.jsp#L54)